Matcha Recipes

 Substitutions and Variations

-• Swap cinnamon for nutmeg or pumpkin spice for a seasonal twist.
+• Swap cinnamon with nutmeg or pumpkin spice

-• Add vanilla extract for a softer, dessert-like flavor.
+• Add a drop of vanilla extract for a softer flavor

 Make Ahead Tips

-You can whisk matcha and water ahead of time, store it in the fridge, and just reheat with milk when ready.
+You can whisk the matcha and water ahead of time and store it in the fridge for up to 1 day.
+Just heat fresh milk when ready.

 Why This Recipe Works (Quick Science)